Motorola 68000: Address bus

 The 68000 has a 24-bit external address bus and two byte-select signals "replaced" A0.
 These 24 lines can therefore address 16 MB of physical memory with byte resolution.
 Address storage and computation uses 32 bits internally; however, the 8 high-order address bits are ignored due to the physical lack of device pins.
 This allows it to run software written for a logically flat 32-bit address space, while accessing only a 24-bit physical address space.
 Motorola's intent with the internal 32-bit address space was forward compatibility, making it feasible to write 68000 software that would take full advantage of later 32-bit implementations of the 68000 instruction set.

 However, this did not prevent programmers from writing forward incompatible software.
 "24-bit" software that discarded the upper address byte, or used it for purposes other than addressing, could fail on 32-bit 68000 implementations.
 For example, early (pre-7.0) versions of Apple's Mac OS used the high byte of memory-block master pointers to hold flags such as locked and purgeable.
-Later versions of the OS moved the flags to a nearby location, and Apple began shipping computers which had "32-bit clean" ROMs beginning with the release of the 1989 Mac IIci.
+Apple began shipping computers which had "32-bit clean" ROMs beginning with the release of the 1989 Mac IIci, and later versions of the OS moved the flags to a nearby location.

 The 68000 family stores multi-byte integers in memory in big-endian order.